hraschke-sift/sift-api3-response-comparator/README.md

 * "stg1": https://staging-console.siftscience.com
 * "prod": https://console.siftscience.com

-Before you begin, collect the CIDs for the customers that you want to run these requests for and make sure you have access to their data ((Request Spoofing)[https://sift.atlassian.net/wiki/spaces/RNDTEAM/pages/1821803264/Sift+Admin+Permissions+Policy#Requesting-Access-(employee)]).
+Before you begin, collect the CIDs for the customers that you want to run these requests for and make sure you have access to their data ([Request Spoofing](https://sift.atlassian.net/wiki/spaces/RNDTEAM/pages/1821803264/Sift+Admin+Permissions+Policy#Requesting-Access-(employee))).

 You will also want to compile a list of the API3 endpoints that you will want to hit.
 All of them will need to begin with `/v3/accounts/{{cid}}/`, where `cid` will be filled in with the customer ids you collected.
 Copy all requests starting with the text after the customer id and paste them into a list.
 You will add them one-by-one using the prompter.